Waleed18574/SQLPortfolio/readme.md

 ### This reporsitory contains my SQL protfolio projects.
-You can contact me through LinkedIn on [Waleed](https://www.linkedin.com/in/waleedabdulla/)
+If you are interested in doing business with me, kindly, contact me through LinkedIn on [Waleed](https://www.linkedin.com/in/waleedabdulla/)